Jeremy Meeks

-Jeremy Ray Meeks (born February 7, 1984) is an American fashion model.
-A former member of the Crips street gang, Meeks was arrested in 2014 during a gang sweep called Operation Ceasefire in Stockton, California, after which police posted his mugshot on Facebook, which went viral due to his appearance.
+Jeremy Ray Meeks (born February 7, 1984) is an American fashion model, actor, and convicted felon.
+A former member of the Crips street gang, Meeks was arrested in 2014 during a gang sweep called Operation Ceasefire in Stockton, California.
+Afterward, police posted his mugshot on Facebook, which went viral due to his perceived physical attractiveness.
 He was convicted on federal charges of being a felon in possession of a firearm and grand theft.
 Meeks' mugshot was noticed by modeling agencies and, upon his release from Mendota Federal Correctional Institution in March 2016, he began a modeling career.